 Schweiger says they have had an emergency room doctor, from a nationally recognized medical school, review the case and that doctor says there was negligence in the situation which is a requirement to allow the case to go forward in Minnesota.

-Schweiger didn't say how much they are asking.
-Since it's in excess of $75,000 it is automatically moved to Federal Court.
+Since the amount being seeked is $75,000 it is automatically moved to Federal Court.